DeNgKee/CPPNotes/CPPNotes.md

 首先是根据*Herb Sutter* (*served as secretary and convener of the ISO C++ standards committee for over 10 years*)对*heap*的说法:

-> The heap is the other dynamic memory area,allocated/freed by malloc/free and their variants.
+> The heap is the other dynamic memory area, allocated/freed by malloc/free and their variants.
 Note that while the default global new and delete might be implemented in terms of malloc and free by a particular compiler, the heap is not the same as free store and memory allocated in one area cannot be safely deallocated in the other.
 Memory allocated from the heap can be used for objects of class type by placement-new construction and explicit destruction.
 If so used, the notes about free store object lifetime apply similarly here.

 对于*free store*他觉得是：